Macy's - After Christmas Sale

 Take the aftermath of earnings miss announcements of Macy's and Kohl's- there was the usual parade of analysts downgrades and target cuts after the fact.
 Macquarie lowered its price target to $32 from $38.
 UBS cut its target to $34 from $42 and The Buckingham Research Group lowered it to $39 from $48.
 Deutsche Bank downgraded Macy's to hold from buy and cut the price target to $34 from $47 (see Marketwatch article).
 Talk about closing the stable door after the horse is gone.
 Just as the "experts" did not see this coming, most are not going to see the improvement in retail coming till after the fact.

-Given that we don't have a crystal-ball telling us when the next dotcom bubble is about to pop or the real estate crisis is about to hit, the best we can do is go the extra mile on analysis, buy assets that provide a good margin of safety and those that provides compelling risk reward ratio.
+Given that we don't have a crystal-ball telling us when the next dotcom bubble is about to pop or the real estate crisis is about to hit, the best we can do is go the extra mile on analysis, buy assets that provide a good margin of safety and those that provide compelling risk reward ratio.
 As for Macy's, the negative sentiment surrounding the stock, its extensive and valuable brands and real estate portfolio, low PE ratio, high dividend yield, meet the criteria of compelling risk reward ratio while providing a good margin of safety.

 Valuation and Expected Returns: